What Causes Vein Disease? Top Risk Factors You Need To Know

 What causes venous insufficiency?

-The leading causes of venous insufficiency are varicose veins and blood clots, such as Deep Vein Thrombosis.
+The leading causes of venous insufficiency are varicose veins and blood clots, such as deep vein thrombosis (DVT).

 Varicose veins